Andrey V. Ivanov

 “Davids and Goliaths: Military Propaganda in Imperial Russia, 1700-1815” (under review and revision, Journal of Military History)

-“Escape from Rome: Feofan Prokopovych and Ukrainian Orthodox Ties to the Eternal City 1650-1750” (under review, Harvard Ukrainian Studies)
+“Escape from Rome: Feofan Prokopovych and Ukrainian Orthodox Ties to the Eternal City 1650-1750” (forthcoming, Harvard Journal of Ukrainian Studies): 28pp.

 Selected recent publications: